AutisticShark/node-i18n-iso-3166-countries/README.md

 # i18n-iso-3166-1

 i18n for ISO 3166-1 country codes and names.
-This library supports Alpha-2, Alpha-3, and Numeric codes from ['Wikipedia: Officially assigned code elements'][iso:3166-1].
+This library supports Alpha-2, Alpha-3, and Numeric codes.

 ## Installing